Count vs Non-Count Nouns – Definition, Rules & Examples

 Noncount Noun

 Noncount noun refers to the noun that we cannot count and it doesn't have a plural form.
-It always needs a sigular verb.
+It always needs a singular verb.

 Example